 providing for legal assistance, job training and entrepreneurship, health and well-being, food security and other social mobility programs.

 Ford Fund provided a $100,000 emergency travel fund to assist HBCU students when the COVID-19 crisis hit.

-For additional information on how you can join with Ford Fund in providing pandemic assistance to community groups, click here.
+For additional information on how Ford Fund is providing pandemic assistance to community groups, click here.

 To learn about additional ways Ford Fund supports the African American community click here.